typemill/typemill/content/4_info/01-release-notes.md

 This is the version history with some release notes.

+## Version 1.0.2 (02.07.2017)

+- Bugfix: The theme can now be changed in the yaml-file again.

 ## Version 1.0.1 (01.05.2017)

 - Bugfix: Index file in the content folder won't break the building of the navigation tree anymore.